top of page

 Solar Batteries

-The main purpose of solar batteries is to store your excess solar power generated through the day time.
-It can then be used while the sun isn’t shining.
-That means you are less dependent on grid power and more energy self–sufficient.
-They will also provide ‘blackout protection’, which can be a big advantage for many households in areas where the grid reliability is not fantastic.
-Be aware that not all batteries can provide power in a black–out.
+The main purpose of solar batteries is to store your excess solar power generated through the day time so that it can be used while the sun isn’t shining, in times of inclement weather or when power is charged at premium rates (Time-of-Use tariff customers).
+That means you are less dependent on grid power, more energy self–sufficient and pay less money to your electricity retailer.
+Some batteries can also provide ‘blackout protection’, which can be a big advantage for many households in areas where the grid reliability is not fantastic.
+Be aware that not all batteries can provide power in a blackout, so if that's something that's important to you, be sure and mention it to the battery system designer.

-When you are investing in a solar power or battery system, you need the system to perform well for you, for as long as possible, without giving you any headaches.
+When you're investing in a solar power or battery storage system, you need the system to perform well for you, for as long as possible, without giving you any headaches.
 There are literally hundreds of different solar products on the market and it can be really hard to distinguish between them all.
 With solar power systems, the old adage “You get what you pay for” rings very true.
 We apply the following criteria when choosing which products to recommend to our customers:

 • How financially stable is the manufacturer (looking at factors including their Altmann Z Score)?